dangwoodward/integer-to-roman-api/README.md

 # Integer to Roman API

 This is a Spring Boot API that converts integers to Roman numerals.
 The API exposes a REST endpoint that accepts an integer and returns the corresponding Roman numeral.
+It was designed using Java 25 and Spring Boot 4.0.0, with unit testing, and Docker containerization in mind.

+## Engineering and Testing Methodology

+### Engineering Approach

+1. **Requirements Analysis**

+   - Core functionality: convert integers to Roman numerals.
+   - Input constraints: 1–255.

+2. **Design**

+   - Spring Boot REST API with endpoint `/romannumeral?query=<integer>`.
+   - Plan for JAR packaging and Docker containerization.

+### Testing Strategy

+1. **Unit Testing**

+   - Validate error cases ( 0 or negative input)
+   - Ensure the application returns meaningful error messages and does not crash.

+2. **Continuous Integration (Future Iteration)**

+   - GitHub Actions to run `mvn clean test` on every push or pull request.
+   - Build Docker images automatically after successful tests.

 ## Technologies